wustep/me-ghost/README.md

   - ✔️ "Home", "Projects", "Articles", and "Notes" will be on the left side
   - ✔️ Any other link will be on the right side
   - ✔️ Mobile-friendly dropdown
-  - Facebook, Twitter, GitHub, and LinkedIn will have icons!
+  - ✔️ Facebook, Twitter, GitHub, and LinkedIn will add icons
 - ✔️ Dedicated post webpages
   - Proper formatting--match editor styles
     - ✔️ Headings, links, paragraphs, bold, italics, blockquotes
       - Headings need better styling
     - Pictures, code blocks
     - Responsive feature images
-  - ✔️ Single-author & multi-author byline
+  - ✔️ Author byline with icon, name, and bio
-    - Better styling
+    - ✔️ Links to author's website
+    - with Multi-author support
-  - Syntax highlighting for programming code blocks?
+  - Syntax highlighting for programming code blocks
+  - Bug: Code injection might not work properly
 - ✔️ Post cards
   - ✔️ with title, excerpt, tags
-  - add: feature image
+  - add: feature image?
-  - ✔️ Author byline
-    - with Multi-author support
 - ✔️ Custom 404 page with 404-porcupine
 - ✔️ Build tools
   - ✔️ `gulp` for development and `gulp deploy` for deployment